CormacKinsella/Metagenomic-virus-host-prediction/README.md

 - Viruses found in metagenomic datasets are often not linked to their hosts due to high biodiversity in samples (many potential pairings = difficult to infer host)
 - Despite this, host nucleic acids are often sequenced alongside their viruses; we must therefore find the needle in the haystack
 - Given a cohort of samples, some containing a virus lineage, and some not, it may be possible to predict hosts
-- This workflow can be used to identify viruses & cellular taxa in samples, and then pinpoint which possible host taxa occur at high prevalence alongisde viruses
+- This workflow can be used to identify viruses & cellular taxa in samples, and then pinpoint which possible host taxa occur at high prevalence alongside viruses
 - Follow-up with statistical testing can establish whether these taxa are found at higher prevalence than in virus negative samples
 - Once computational prediction of a host is done, targeted validation is possible
 - The workflow assumes a eukaryotic host, and otherwise remains agnostic to host taxonomy.
 Though untested, it should also work for prokaryotes with a minor change